kai687/sphinxawesome-theme/docs/demo/figures.rst

 .. meta::
    :description: Discover how the theme styles figures, images, and their supporting elements, such as captions.
+   :twitter:description: Discover how the theme styles figures, images, and their supporting elements, such as captions.

 Figures and tables
 ==================